 Some advanced scenario planning tools use artificial intelligence to improve forecasts.
 These AI features can:

-Identify patterns in historical data that humans might miss
+Identify patterns in historical data that humans might miss.

-Flag unusual changes that might indicate problems
+Flag unusual changes that might indicate problems.

-Suggest forecast adjustments based on recent trends
+Suggest forecast adjustments based on recent trends.

-For example, AI might notice that sales typically drop 15% in certain months, helping you create more realistic scenarios that account for seasonality.
+For example: AI might notice that sales typically drop 15% in certain months, helping you create more realistic scenarios that account for seasonality.

 Human judgment is still essential for interpreting these AI suggestions in the context of your business strategy.